 - Portage Pass Trail: If instead of stopping at lake, you continue on the Portage Glacier Road, close to Whittier is the Portage Pass Trailhead.
 The day long hike will take you to an elevation with incredible views of the Portage Glacier.

-Portage Glacier Information
+Portage Glacier Travel Tips

 - Bring rain gear.